kguo-sagecode/Strongly-regular-graphs/README.md

 Mathon R. Symmetric Conference Matrices of Order pq2 + 1.
 Canadian Journal of Mathematics.
 1978;30(2):321-331. doi:10.4153/CJM-1978-029-1

 Since, up to isomorphism, there is a unique conference graph of order $5$ and also a skew-Latin square, Mathon's construction results in a single graph, which is the first graph in the file.
+We can add an isolate vertex and do all possible Seidel switchings to switch off another vertex, to get other potentially non-isomorphic cospectral strongly regular graphs.
+5 graphs were found in this manner.
+All graphs are given as graph6 strings in their canonical order.

 ## (63,32,16,16)
 There are 4466 strongly regular graphs with parameters (63,32,16,16), coming from block graphs of block designs (the vertices are blocks and are adjacent if they intersect at a point).
 These block designs have parameters (v,b,r,k,lambda) = (28, 63, 9, 4, 1), which are Steiner design S(2, 4, 28) or partial geometries pg(3,8,4).
 The 4466 with non-trivial automorphism groups are given on [Vedran Krcadinac's website](https://web.math.pmf.unizg.hr/~krcko/results/steiner.html).
 See also: